ExtendRealityLtd/VRTK/README.md

 The basic teleporter updates the `[CameraRig]` x/z position in the game world to the position of a World Pointer's tip location which is set via the `WorldPointerDestinationSet` event.
-The y position is never altered so the basic teleporter cannot be used to move up and down game objects as it only allows for travel across a flat plane.
+The y position can not be set to a new object top unless the new position is on a terrain object in which the Y is always locked to the floor of the terrain.

 The Basic Teleport script is attached to the `[CameraRig]` prefab and requires an implementation of the WorldPointer script to be attached